dart-lang/site-www/src/tools/diagnostic-messages.md

 ```

 If you need to support older versions of the SDK, then either rewrite the
-code to not use the is operator, or, if that's not possible, change the
+code to not use the `is` operator, or, if that isn't possible, change the
-code so that the is expression is not in a
+code so that the `is` expression isn't in a
 [constant context](#constant-context).:

 {% prettify dart tag=pre+code %}